yurovsky/yurovsky.github.io/_drafts/2015-06-04-lockfree-ipc.md

             uint16_t inext; /* offset into the node pool */
         };

+An offset value of `0` corresponds to the 0th element so some kind of special value is needed to describe a "null pointer", I chose:

+        #define NULL_INDEX  0xFFFF

+since I do not intend to support very deep stacks in this design.
+An index can then be checked against `NULL_INDEX` just like a check for `NULL`.

 The stack "descriptor" itself contains a number of elements including the stack head and free "pointers".
 It is set up at initialization and then modified as needed by `push` and `pop` operations.
 We would normally have pointers here to